adamchainz/pelican_novapost/content/diecutter-suite.rst

 Some days ago we started a proof of concept about a template generation service called `diecutter <https://github.com/novagile/diecutter>`_.

+`Benoit wrote a blog post about it. <../introducing-diecutter-en.html>`_

+Diecutter is an API service that will give you back a configuration file from a template and variables.

 Today we are proud to present your the first release.

 A lot of people didn't understand why we were so exited about this